storlien/flightlog-importer/README.md

 ## How to Run

 1. Ensure [Flightlog.org](https://flightlog.org/) is fast and responsive.
 This website can be very slow, and in that case, the script will fail.
-Check again later if flightlorg.org feels slow and unresponsive, check back later before running the script.
+Check again later if flightlorg.org feels slow and unresponsive.
 2. Write your username and password to both [Flightlog.org](https://flightlog.org/) and [Volandoo](https://volandoo.com/) in the file **username_and_password.py** (do not remove the quotation marks).
 3. Open a terminal change directory to the directory containing the script.
 4. Run the script from the terminal: